jackalnom/blarg/site/content/posts/teaching-real-lessons-fake-worlds.md

 I draw upon [Judea Pearl's causal directed acyclic graphs (DAGs)](https://www.jstor.org/stable/2337329) to make this happen.
 I start by drawing out a causal graph, giving each effect multiple causes, often layers and layers deep.

-For example, in the interaction below, we can see how the ice-cream/violent crime correlation could arise via confounding illustrated using a DAG.
-In this case both ice-cream consumption and violent crime are dependent on season (the confounder).
-You can see in the scatter plots how ice-cream and violent crime become correlated as a result even without any direct causal link.
+For example, in the interaction below, we can see how the ice-cream/violent crime correlation could arise via confounding, as illustrated using a DAG.
+In this case, both ice-cream consumption and violent crime depend on season (the confounder).
+The scatter plots show how ice-cream consumption and violent crime become correlated as a result, even without any direct causal link.

 {{< dag-vis id="dag" structure="confounded" >}}